gullwing-io/bookworms/docs/EXPORTING-EXISTING-BOOKMARKS.md

 $ npx convert ./bookmarks.html
 ```

-This will then generate in the `./` folder a `YAML` file that Bookworms can .
+This will then generate a `YAML` file in the `./` directory.
+This can then be used by Bookworms.

 ```BASH
 $ ls
 converted-bookmarks.yaml
 ```

-You can now use the `get` command to generate both the `readme.md` and `browsers.html` files.
+Use the `get` command to generate both the `README.md` and `browsers.html` files.
 Something to consider however is browsers don't contain descriptions for links so your `YAML` will look something like this:

 ```YAML
 label: Bookworms